-3Only the case of leechers is relevant for the entropy characterization, as seeds are always interesting for leechers and never interested in leechers.
+4Only the case of leechers is relevant for the entropy characterization, as seeds are always interesting for leechers and never interested in leechers.

-Fig. 1.
-Entropy characterization.
-Top subplot: For each remote leecher peer for a given torrent, a dot represents the ratio $\frac{a}{b}$ where a is the time the local peer in leecher state is interested in this remote peer and b is the time this remote peer spent in the peer set when the local peer is in leecher state.
-Bottom subplot: For each remote leecher peer for a given torrent, a dot represents the ratio $\frac{c}{d}$ where c is the time this remote peer is interested in the local peer in leecher state and d is the time this remote peer spent in the peer set when the local peer is in leecher state.
-For both subplots: Each vertical solid lines represent the 20th percentile (bottom of the line), the median (identified with a circle), and the 80th percentile (top of the line) of the ratios for a given torrent.
+Figure 1: Entropy characterization.
+Top graph: For each remote leecher peer for a given torrent, a dot represents the ratio $\frac{a}{b}$ where a is the time the local peer in leecher state is interested in this remote peer and b is the time this remote peer spent in the peer set when the local peer is in leecher state.
+Bottom graph: For each remote leecher peer for a given torrent, a dot represents the ratio $\frac{c}{d}$ where c is the time this remote peer spent in the peer set when the local peer in leecher state and d is the time this remote peer spent in the peer set when the local peer in leecher state and d is the time this remote peer spent in the peer set when the local peer is in leecher state.
+For both graphs: Each vertical solid lines represent the 20th percentile (bottom of the line), the median (identified with a circle), and the 80th percentile (top of the line) of the ratios for a given torrent.